About the studio

 Founding Principal

 Tim founded Derrington Building Studio in 2011 to practice an idealistic pragmatism — design ambition disciplined by what buildings actually have to do.
 He trained at the University of Houston under John Zemanek, whose teaching tied modernist rigor to a craftsman's attention to detail; that pairing, refracted through study of the Japanese Sukiya tradition, remains the studio's intellectual root.
-Tim is licensed in Texas and a member of the AIA.
+Tim is licensed to practice architecture in Texas.
 He directed the studio's short documentary "Design vs. Build," which makes the case that drawing and construction are one continuous conversation rather than two separate professions.
 He lectures and writes occasionally on adaptive reuse, the Type IIB shell, and the experiential-venue typology.

 -